-5 Information contained in an enhanced criminal records check
+5 Information contained in an enhanced criminal records certificate

-An enhanced criminal records check includes:
+An enhanced criminal records certificate includes:

-- convictions, cautions, reprimands and warnings held in England and Wales on the Police National Computer (most of the relevant convictions in Scotland and Northern Ireland may also be included); and - where local police records hold data that the police reasonably believes to be relevant to the post, additional information released by the Chief Police Officer.
+- spent and unspent convictions, cautions, reprimands and final warnings held in England and Wales on the Police National Computer (most of the relevant convictions in Scotland and Northern Ireland may also be included), except for those that are "filtered out" and are not disclosed; and - where local police records hold data that the police reasonably believes to be relevant to the post, additional information released by the Chief Police Officer.
 Exceptionally, and in a very small number of circumstances (typically to protect the integrity of current police investigations), additional information may be sent under separate cover to the registered body's countersignatory and must not be revealed to the applicant.